yousefelassal/quote-cron/README.md

 > Always keep an open mind and a compassionate heart.

 > In three words I can sum up everything I've learned about life: it goes on.

+> I will prepare and someday my chance will come.